The coronavirus pandemic had a major impact on indirect procurement but specialists for Maintenance, Repair & Operations (MRO) report opposing trends

 “COVID-19 has accelerated the introduction of technology”Angus Hanney, Category Solutions Director, EMEA, CBRE

-RS Components Manging Director for UK & Ireland, Emma Botfield, felt that new technologies had increased in importance during the pandemic too.
+Manging Director for UK & Ireland at RS, Emma Botfield, felt that new technologies had increased in importance during the pandemic too.
 “The one thing technology has proven is that bringing people together to genuinely share ideas is easier to do,” she said.
 “While face-to-face interaction is still important, the RS Connect virtual events that we held, with suppliers and customers talking about different problems and solutions, showed the beauty of being able to use digital technologies as well.

 “There is a richness that can come from using different types of technology.”